Synchrotron emission from virial shocks around stacked OVRO-LWA galaxy clusters: Data and data preparation

 \subsection{Cluster sample}

 We select groups and clusters of galaxies (henceforth, clusters) for radio stacking from the MCXC catalogue.
+This catalogue, based on the \emph{ROSAT} all sky-survey, was homogenised to an overdensity of 500, thus providing the characteristic length and mass scales, required for our analysis, for 1743 clusters.
 In addition to the position of each cluster on the sky and the cluster mass $M_{500}$ enclosed within $\myR$, the catalogue specifies the redshift $z$ and radius $R_{500}$ of each cluster, so the corresponding angular radius $\theta_{500}$ can be computed.

 To construct an optimal sample of clusters for the virial shock search, we select only clusters that satisfy all of the following criteria. \begin{enumerate} \item Massive clusters: the anticipated synchrotron signal arises from massive clusters, so we select clusters with a mass $M_{500} > 10^{13}M_\odot$.
 Note that the mass dependence of synchrotron emission is stronger than its inverse-Compton counterpart, due to expected scaling of the magnetic field. \item Resolvable $R_{500}$ core: an angular radius $\theta_{500} > 0\dgrdot2$, chosen such that $R_{500}$ is marginally resolved at the $\sim 12\arcmin$ PSF scale of our nominal, high frequency channel. \item Avoiding excessively extended, bright clusters of $\theta_{500}>0\dgrdot4$, which are too bright and extended for our analysis; in particular, such clusters complicate the background removal procedure. \item Avoiding contamination from the Galactic plane by excluding clusters located at latitudes $|b|<20\dgr$. \item Avoiding possible contamination from Loop-I, by excluding a circle on the sky centred on Galactic coordinates $\{l, b\} = \{337.2, 24.6\}$ with a $55\dgr$ radius.
 This region is based on LWA data, and is largely consistent with previous findings \citep[e.g.][]{Haslam1970,Dickinson2018}. \item Avoiding possible contamination from the Fermi bubbles, by excluding the regions defined as $|b| < 55\dgr$ and either $l < 45\dgr$ or $l > 315\dgr$, \citep[approximating the bubbles structure found in][]{2017ApJ...840....7K}. \item Optimising for PSF: as in the cut on the data, we select only clusters with $\delta > 20\dgr$ to avoid the PSF deterioration at lower declination. \end{enumerate}